Waverton, New South Wales

 Waverton is a harbour-side suburb on the lower North Shore of Sydney, New South Wales, Australia.
 Waverton is four kilometres north of the Sydney central business district, in the local government area of North Sydney.

 History

 Waverton was named in 1929 after the Waverton Estate of an early resident, Richard Old.
 The land once belonged to William Carr, who named it after an English village connected to his family.

 The North Shore railway line was extended south from St Leonards to Milsons Point in 1893.
 The station in this area for nearly forty years was known as Bay Road, after the thoroughfare that crosses the railway line.
 The local progress association recommended a change and Waverton was chosen in 1929.
-The Waverton area opened up development of the Sydney Harbour Bridge in 1932, which substantially altered trackwork on the North Shore line.

-Indigenous Australians occupied the area until 1916.
-They left behind numerous signs of their presence.
-Sites include a large rock carving of a whale adjacent to the heritage-listed Coal Loader, waterholes and grinding grooves at Balls Head Reserve, plus engravings and grinding grooves in Waverton Park.

-Waverton is also home to the museum ship Cape Don which is berthed at the old coal loader in Balls Head Bay.

-Waverton Bowling Club was established in 1947, and an underground fire in the adjacent rubbish tip caused damage a year later.
-The first green was completed in 1950 and the club succeeded in playing in Waverton.
-Since then, it has been owned by the Metropolitan Aboriginal Land Council after a successful land claim was upheld by the Land and Environment Court of New South Wales in 2022.

 Heritage listings

 Waverton has a number of heritage-listed sites, including: